billie66/billie66.github.com/resume.md

 __2007.9~2010.3:__ North China Electric Power University, Dropout.

 Compared with my college life, the life in NCEPU was totally different.
-I was not a good student since I payed much more attention to do what I wanted to do.
+I was not a good student any more since I payed much more attention to do what I wanted to do.
 Actually I wasn't interested in my research subject, which used [Labview][labview] to simulate all the fault conditions of a steam turbine in a power plant.
 It was boring and valueless I thought.
 I couldn't waste my time again.
 I eagerly wanted to learn a really useful skill.

 Luckily, in the second year in the NCEPU I got to know Linux, and I found the right thing I would love to do.
-The time was tough but happy.
+The life was tough but exciting.
 What I did as
 follows:

  - Linux (Ubuntu) platform [Qt](http://qt.nokia.com/) development